-Interpreting Luke's Gospel by giving close attention to its socio-historical background, its distinctive story of Jesus, and the world of discipleship it invites us to enter.
+Interpreting Luke's Gospel by giving close attention to its socio-historical background, its distinctive story of Jesus, and the world of discipleship it invites us to enter is the focus of this course.
 Prerequisite: NT 10000.

 NT 02301 EPHESIANS